numbat-metrics/documentation/README.md

 - Dashboard needs to include both visual data (graphs) & current alert status
 - data should probably get tagged with "how to display this" so a new stream of info from numbat can be displayed usefully sans config
 - Dashboard should link to the matching Grafana historical data displays for each metric.

-CONSIDER: dashboard data displays *are* grafana, just of a different slice of influxdb data (rotated out regularly?)
-Dashboard page then becomes grafana with the alert stuff in an iframe or something like that.
-In this approach, the dashboard service is an extra-complex configurable set of hekad-style rules in javascript instead of Lua.

 ### What does a metric data point look like?